 Presidential Postdoctoral Fellowship 2025–2026: Fully Funded Research Opportunity

-With the 2025–2026 application cycle now open, this guide offers comprehensive information on eligibility, application procedures, financial benefits, and key deadlines.
-Whether you are a recent Ph.D. graduate or an international researcher, the PPFP offers a pathway to academic excellence and a tenure-track faculty position.
+With the application cycle for the academic year 2025–2026 currently active, this detailed guide outlines the fellowship’s objectives, eligibility criteria, application procedures, funding benefits, and key deadlines.
+Whether you are a recent Ph.D. graduate or an international academic professional, the PPFP presents a unique opportunity to establish a strong academic foundation and pursue a tenure-track faculty trajectory.

 About the Fellowship Program